-Many other scenarios could be envisaged: shaking an iPod to get an overview of the genres in a playlist; exciting a contacts list, then sieving out potential interesting names; sensing upcoming events in a schedule, sonifying their priority; or sensing the files in memory, classified by size and type.
+Many other scenarios could be envisaged: shaking an iPod to get an overview of the genres in a playlist; exciting a contacts list, then sieving out potential interesting names; sensing upcoming events in a schedule, sonifying their priority; or sensing the files in memory, classified by size and file type.

-Selection
+3 Selection

-Although the prototypes are display-only, selection could be introduced via active selection techniques such as those presented in [14] and [13].
+Although the prototypes are display-only, selection could be introduced via active selection techniques such as those presented in [12].
 In such a configuration, the dynamics of each message or item of interest would have associated unique resonant modes which the user stimulates to gain more information.
 This could, for instance, involve directional resonances across particular planes of motion.
-Nonvisual filtration and sorting of messages could be introduced in a similar manner; users pan or sieve the device for their particular "gold", using their intuitive understanding of the properties of the virtual objects to guide the process.
+Non-visual filtration and sorting of messages could be introduced in a similar manner; users pan or sieve the device for their particular "gold", using their intuitive understanding of the physical properties of the virtual objects to guide the process.

-Background
+4 Background

 Realistic synthesis of vibrotactile and audio sensations are key to building eyes-free interfaces.
 There has been a great deal of recent interest in physical models of contact sounds and associated vibration profiles.
 The model-driven approach is a fruitful design method for creating plausible and interpretable multimodal feedback without extensive ad hoc design.
-Yao and Hayward ([15]), for example, created a convincing sensation of a ball rolling down a hollow tube using an audio and vibrotactile display.
-A similar sonification of the physical motion of a ball along a beam is described in detail in [10]; subjects were able to percieve the motion ball from the sonification alone.
-A simple haptic "bouncing ball" on mobile devices was demonstrated by Linjama et al. [8], which used tap sensing to drive the motion of a ball; this, however did not incorporate realistic dynamics or auditory feedback.
-Granular approaches to realistic natural sound generation were explored in [9], where contact events sensed from a contact microphone above a bed of pebbles drove a sample-based granular synthesis engine.
+Yao and Hayward ([13]), for example, created a convincing sensation of a ball rolling down a hollow tube using an audio and vibrotactile display.
+A similar sonification of the physical motion of a ball along a beam is described in detail in [9]; subjects were able to percieve the motion ball from the sonification alone.
+Granular approaches to realistic natural sound generation were explored in [8], where contact events sensed from a contact microphone above a bed of pebbles drove a sample-based granular synthesis engine.
 A wide variety of sonorities could be generated as a result of physical interactions with the pebbles.
 This granular approach is used as the synthesis engine in the Shoogle prototypes.
-Complete working prototypes of Shoogle have been implemented on both PDA and standard mobile phone platforms.
-There are three important components of Shoogle: the sensing hardware, to transform motion into measureable signals; the dynamics model, to simulate the motion of the virtual objects; and the display, which reveals the state of those objects.